 There is no 4×4 on offer and it doesn’t look like a 4×4 variant will ever go on sale in India.
 Given the low popularity of 4x4s, it definitely doesn’t make too much sense to offer a 4×4 model of what is essentially a crossover targeted at D-segment sedan and small SUV buyers.
 The high ground clearance of 210 mm does help the Captur make short work of small obstacles and slightly rough terrain.

-Prices of the new Renault Captur will be announced only at the time of its launch.
-However, the company has hinted to us that the new model could go on sale at an ex-showroom price of roughly Rs 15 lakh.
-Also, Mr. Sumit Sawhney, Managing Director and Chief Executive Director, Renault India, told us that even the base model will be really feature-laden.
+Prices of the new Renault Captur start at Rs 9.99 lakh.
+At this price point, the new SUV is costlier than the entry-level Creta.
+However, the middle- and high-level variants turn out to be slightly cheaper than corresponding variants of the Korean crossover.
+What’s more, even the base models are really feature-laden.
 Well, the Captur comes across as a one-of-a-kind product that aims to blur the gap between small SUVs like Hyundai Creta and C2-segmenters like the Honda City.
 The Captur impresses with its distinctly European looks, sufficiently spacious interior, tried-and-tested mechanicals, and decent driving dynamics.
 True, the interior does have a few rough edges that need to be sorted out, but a few niggles apart, the new model has a lot going for it.
-A starting price of roughly Rs 12.5 lakh for the Diesel model can definitely help the company attract quite a few small SUV and mid-size sedan buyers.
-Moreover, an automatic transmission, especially for the Diesel engine, should make the deal even sweeter.
+A starting price of roughly Rs 10 lakh should definitely help the company attract quite a few small SUV and mid-size sedan buyers.
+Moreover, an automatic transmission, when launched, should make the deal even sweeter (Are you listening, Renault India?).
 Even with the manual transmission, the Captur comes across as a very capable and comfortable highway cruiser.
 It won’t be wrong to say that the new model offers just the right mix of the comfort of a sedan and practicality of an SUV.

 Renault Captur Test Drive Review – Images